 Opened in 2001, Kinara is a great place to enjoy some hearty Pakistani cuisine.
-They even have a cocktail bar on their roof and offer cocktails like cardamom gin with chilli.
+They even have a cocktail bar on their roof and offer interesting concoctions, like cardamom gin with chili.

 As for the food, it’s absolutely delicious.
 I loved their tandoori monkfish, as well as the mouthwatering makhanwala murgh.

 Thanks to its tastefully decorated private room, it’s also an excellent restaurant for business events and family gatherings.

 4. JAIPUR (Dalkey)

 JAIPUR is a bit of an institution in Dalkey and its been keeping the bellies of locals and tourists alike happy for over 20 years now.

 Here you’ll discover fresh, seasonal dishes that combine the very best of Irish produce, Indian flavours and modern gastronomic techniques.

 The menu here is smaller than you’ll find in some of the Indian restaurants in Dublin, and that’s not a bad thing – you’ll often find a more concise menu trumps a big one as chefs can focus all of their efforts on perfecting a handful of dishes.

 This is regarded as one of the best Indian restaurants in Dublin by many for good reason.
 Make sure to book in advance.